 The Norwood scale (which is sometimes referred to as the Hamilton-Norwood scale) is a classification system that is used to measure the different stages of balding.
 It is used by doctors and hair specialists to determine the level of hair loss undergone by their patients.

 According to the Norwood scale, there are seven stages of hair loss.
 As you would expect, the first stage is a full head of hair with a juvenile hairline.
-The second stage shows some evidence of recession, though recession is only truly noticeable by stage three.
+The second stage shows some evidence of recession, though the recession is only truly noticeable by stage three.

 The fourth stage shows considerable hair loss.
-Those who suffer from this degree of recession may find that their hairline resembles the letter ‘U’ when their scalp is viewed from above.
+Those who suffer from this degree of the recession may find that their hairline resembles the letter ‘U’ when their scalp is viewed from above.

 The fifth stage displays further hair loss, and, by the sixth stage, the crown and the front of the head are mostly bald.
 By the seventh stage, the sides of the head have begun to experience hair loss, and there is only a thin circle of hair skirting the outside of the head.